Memory as activity: pattern formation in a conserved scalar field: Abstract

 \section{Abstract}

-We explore the concept of memory in scalar active matter systems, focusing on the collective dynamics of particles whose interactions depend on their evolutionary history rather than on their present configuration.
-We do so by introducing the idea of an active particle whose velocity acquires an active contribution that depends on its past trajectory suitably weighted by a memory kernel.
-The memory kernel is unrelated to the thermal noise acting on the particle, meaning that the particle breaks detailed balance at the microscopic level.
-The number density of these active particles is described by a Cahn-Hilliard equation, which typically describes passive phase separation, suitably modified to account for this particular non-equilibrium effect.
-Through theory and simulations we establish the novel emergent features of the model and use the example of time delayed interactions to highlight the novel pattern-forming abilities of the model.
+We explore the concept of memory in scalar active matter, focusing on the collective dynamics of particles whose interactions depend on their evolutionary history rather than solely on their current configuration.
+We introduce the idea of an active particle whose velocity includes an active contribution that depends on its past trajectory suitably weighted by a memory kernel.
+The memory kernel is unrelated to the thermal noise acting on the particle, meaning that the dynamics breaks detailed balance at the microscopic level.
+We show that the number density of these active particles is described by a Cahn-Hilliard equation, which typically describes passive phase separation, suitably modified to account for this particular non-equilibrium effect.
+We establish the novel emergent features of the model and use the example of time delayed interactions to highlight its novel pattern-forming abilities through theory and simulations.